-The "Citizen CA" retains an up-to-date online repository of documents where it makes certain disclosures about its practices, procedures and the content of certain of its policies including its CPS, which is accessible at http://repository.eid.belgium.be.
+The "Citizen CA" retains an up-to-date online repository of documents where it makes certain disclosures about its practices, procedures and the content of certain of its policies including its CPS, which is accessible at eID Repository Website.
 The CA reserves its right to make available and publish information on its policies by any means it sees fit.

-The Repository is available at the following website https://repository.eid.belgium.be.
+The Repository is available at the following website eID Repository Website.

-2.2 Publication of Certification Information
+Publication of Certification Information 2.2

 The CA publishes a repository that lists all Digital Certificates issued and all the Digital Certificates that have been revoked.
-The location of the repository and Online Certificate Status Protocol (further called "OCSP") responders are given in the individual Certificate Profiles more fully disclosed in EID-DEL-004 EID PKI HIERARCHY CERTIFICATE PROFILE.
+The location of the repository and Online Certificate Status Protocol (further called "OCSP") responders are given in the individual Certificate Profiles more fully disclosed in EID-DEL-004 EID PKI HIERARCHY CERTIFICATE PROFILE (CFR.
+APPENDIX C).
 The CA sets up and maintains a repository of all certificates it has issued.
 This repository also indicates the status of a certificate issued.